timotejroiko/tiny-discord/docs/InternalSharder.md

 ### .getAveragePing()

-Get the average latency for all shards.
+Get the average latency for all shards based on their last measurement.

 **returns:** number